KilledByAPixel/LittleJS/README.md

 ## All aboard!

-LittleJS is a super lightweight JavaScript game engine designed for modern web development.
+LittleJS is a super lightweight open source HTML5 game engine designed for modern web development.
 With its fast hybrid rendering system, it offers a comprehensive suite of game development tools from rendering to sound effects.
 The code is very clean and well documented with a variety of examples to get you started.
 Choo-Choo! 🚂
 <div align="center">

 ## [Demo](https://killedbyapixel.github.io/LittleJS/examples/starter/) | [Docs](https://killedbyapixel.github.io/LittleJS/docs) | [Trailer](https://youtu.be/chuBzGjv7Ms) | [Discord](https://discord.gg/zb7hcGkyZe) | [Tutorial](https://github.com/KilledByAPixel/LittleJS/tree/main/examples/breakoutTutorial)